Floorp-Projects/Floorp/remote/doc/Testing.md

 towards achieving full [Puppeteer support] in Firefox.
 The tests are written in the behaviour-driven testing framework [Mocha].

-Check the upstream [Puppeteer test suite] documentation for instructions on how to skip tests, run only one test or a subsuite of tests.

 Puppeteer tests are vendored under _remote/test/puppeteer/_ and are run locally like this: